-For many people, weightlifting is an essential part of their training routine.
-However, with its wide range of motion, the shoulder joint is highly susceptible to injury—especially from repetitive lifting exercises.
-Shoulder pain can range from mild discomfort to severe, activity-limiting issues, so understanding the causes and treatment strategies for shoulder pain from weights is critical for keeping you in the gym.
+For many individuals, weightlifting is a crucial component of their training regimen.
+However, due to its wide range of motion, the shoulder joint is highly susceptible to injury, particularly from repetitive lifting exercises.
+Shoulder pain from weightlifting can range from mild discomfort to severe, activity-limiting issues, so understanding the causes and treatment strategies for shoulder pain from weights is critical for keeping you in the gym.

 Rotator cuff tendonitis